enzoMiller/enzoMiller.github.io/_posts/2020-05-20-optimal-control.md

 To convey the main ideas, as briefly as possible, I will present the minimum package to understand the main ideas.
 Have some mercy for my informal tone and my lack of precision, I like it this way because it allows our imagination to fill the gaps and go further ;)

-So...what is optimal control ?
+1)So...what is optimal control ?
 ======
 Okay let's give a short answer : *You have a thing/system which is moving with time and over which you have a control.
 Your goal is then to choose the best control in order to minimize a cost*.
 In general you have **3 features** that you monitor :
 - **A state of a system**, denoted $X$,